Migraine vs Headache

 Pain Location & Type

-• migraine usually causes a moderate to severe throbbing pain, often focused on one side of the head.
+• migraine usually causes moderate to severe throbbing pain, often focused on one side of the head.

 • headache often causes a dull ache felt evenly on both sides of the head.